 side for all diplomatic targets for the remainder of the game.
 These modifiers are not negated by a subsequent successful Western Allied invasion, although a

 second failed invasion of France triggers a second +1 additional modifier.

 49.4267 SEQUENCE: All diplomatic die rolls during the same diplomatic phase, including reaction die rolls, are considered to be simultaneous and therefore such diplomatic die rolls are not affected by diplomatic results which occur during the diplomatic phase in which they are made.

 49.431 TARGETS MAY ONLY BE NAMED ONCE EACH YEAR: A target may only be named for a diplomatic die roll once each year, with the following exceptions.
 DPs placed in a target remain for the entire year and apply to all diplomatic die rolls for that target in that year:

 A. REACTION DIE ROLLS: Reaction die rolls may occur every turn (49.6).
 A normal diplomatic die roll for the same target can be made in the same year in which a reaction die roll occurs.

-B. FINLAND AND THE BALKANS: If the Western Allies or Russia name Bulgaria, Finland, Hungary, Rumania or Yugoslavia before Russia is at war with Germany, the European Axis may name that country later in the same year.
+B. FINLAND, POLAND AND THE BALKANS: If the Western Allies or Russia name Bulgaria, Finland, Hungary, Poland, Rumania or Yugoslavia before Russia is at war with Germany, the European Axis may name that country later in the same year.

 C. VICHY FRANCE: Vichy France may not be named for a diplomatic die roll in the year in which France surrenders.